The Employment Law Review: Luxembourg

 Any data controller who wishes to export personal data outside the EEA must first establish that there is an adequate level of protection in the recipient country.
 Indeed, when the third country is considered to offer an adequate level of protection, the transfer can be carried out as if it were a transfer within the EEA.
 However, the general principles of the GDPR must be respected.

-For transfers of personal data to the United States, the data exporter and the data importer may also have recourse to the EU–US Privacy Shield.
-The Privacy Shield (which replaced Safe Harbour) has its own requirements, under which entities established in the United States can certify their processing of personal data to facilitate the transfer of personal data.
-Although its lawfulness is currently being challenged, the Privacy Shield can still be used to transfer personal data to the United States.
+For transfers of personal data to the United States, the data exporter and the data importer must also have recourse to respect of privacy.
+The Privacy Shield (which replaced Safe Harbour), under which entities established in the United States could certify their processing of personal data to facilitate the transfer of personal data, was used previously.
+In a judgment of 16 July 2020, the Court of Justice of the European Union16 invalidated Decision 2016/1250 on the adequacy of protection provided by the EU–US Privacy Shield.
+According to the Court, the Privacy Shield did not provide a level of protection substantially equivalent to that guaranteed by the GDPR and the EU Charter of Fundamental Rights.

 An employer must inform the employee in question (the data subject) that his or her personal data can be transferred to a third country.
 In limited cases, the data subject's consent can be required.